BLOG

 Need advice on breach of contract?

 Breach of contract issues can quickly escalate into Tribunal claims or constructive dismissal allegations if not handled carefully.
-The key to reducing risk is having robust contracts and policies in place and managing employment matters correctly so you don’t inadvertently breach them.
+The key to reducing risk is having robust documentation and policies in place and managing employment matters correctly so you don’t inadvertently breach them.

-WorkNest’s Employment Law and HR specialists can help by ensuring your contracts and handbooks are watertight, advising on employee issues such as pay, notice, or contract changes, and guiding you on the best course of action when disputes arise.
+WorkNest’s Employment Law and HR specialists can help by ensuring your business contracts and handbooks are watertight, advising on employee issues such as pay, notice, or changes, and guiding you on the best course of action when disputes arise.

 Be proactive and protect your business from costly mistakes.
 To find out more about our unlimited, fixed-fee support, call 0345 226 8393 or request your free consultation using the button below.